-Federal regulations also require that anyone wanting to cross the pipeline with vehicles (including recreational vehicles like 4X4s, all-terrain vehicles (ATV), utility vehicles (UTV), snowmobiles and motorcycles) or mobile equipment (outside of a travelled portion of a highway or public road) must have the pipeline company's written consent before doing so.
+Federal regulations also require that any persons or group wanting to operate vehicles (including recreational vehicles like 4X4s, all-terrain vehicles (ATV). utility vehicles (UTV), snowmobiles and motorcycles) or mobile equipment across a pipeline (outside of a travelled portion of a highway or public road) must first receive written consent from the pipeline company.

-If you need to cross the Alliance system, we must first be notified to assess if the vehicle, machinery or mobile equipment is safe to cross our assets.
+Before crossing a Maritimes & Northeast pipeline, a crossing request application must first be send to us before any vehicle or mobile equipment crosses our pipelines.
 We will assess the request and if approved, provide written consent including mitigation measures.